Pleanog/lmu-course-aii/Lectures/Session 02 - Intro to Machine Learning.md

 #### **What about Binned Data?**
 → Let’s say we **manually group** (or "bin" = 🚮) animals into categories like `"domestic"` and `"wild"`.
 This adds structure to the dataset.

-> **What can we do with binned data?**
+**What can we do with binned data?**
-> We can now:
 - Analyze how many animals fall into each category.
 - Compare domestic vs. wild animals statistically.
 - Train a **supervised model** if we use the bin labels as targets.

-> **What happens if we add more unlabelled animals to the binned dataset?**
+**What happens if we add more unlabelled animals to the binned dataset?**
-> The new animals won't have a category yet.
+The new animals won't have a category yet.
 A supervised model **cannot use them for training**, but an unsupervised algorithm might try to:
 - **Infer new groupings**, potentially suggesting a third cluster.
 - **Alter existing clusters** if it sees the new data as similar to existing groups.

-This is how unsupervised learning adapts — but it's also **unstable**: each run may result in different groupings.
+This is how unsupervised learning adapts but it's also **unstable**: each run may result in different groupings.

->[!tip] You can combine learning types
+>[!tip] We can combine learning types
 One strategy is to first use **unsupervised learning** to cluster unknown data, then **manually label** those clusters and switch to **supervised learning** for a more stable model.

  > [!question] What happens if we mix labeled and unlabeled data?
 We can not use supervised learning directly with unlabeled data, because supervised learning needs labels to learn from.
-But you can use a **new approach** called **semi-supervised learning** — it combines both labeled and unlabeled data.
+But we can use a **new approach** called **semi-supervised learning**; it combines both labeled and unlabeled data.
 Here's how:
 >- The model learns from the small labeled set.
 >- Then it tries to **guess labels** for the unlabeled data based on what it learned.
 >- These guesses can then be used to improve the model further.